vegaprotocol/documentation/docs/concepts/vega-chain/validator-nodes.md

 To become a standby validator, a candidate (described as 'Pending' in the APIs) validator must:

-1. Have enough self-stake: <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.minimumValidatorStake" formatter="governanceToken" suffix="tokens" hideName={true} />
+1. Have enough self-stake: <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.minimumValidatorStake" /> set by a network parameter
 2. Submit a transaction using their keys, announcing they want to validate, and receive a response that the network has verified key ownership

 If there are free slots for one or more standby validators, they are added as standby validators in the next epoch.
 If a node that submits the transaction to join has a higher validator score than the lowest scoring standby validator, then it will become a standby validator and the lowest scoring standby validator is removed from the standby set.
 As with consensus validators, if there are no free slots then only one node can replace a standby validator per epoch.